Convert PDF to JPG Images in HTML5 with JavaScript

 </div>

 2. Load Dynamic Web TWAIN and bind its controls to the container.
-A product key is needed.
-You can apply for one here.
+A product key is needed (see the Prerequisites section above for a free trial license).

 let DWObject; //an instance of Web TWAIN